WallarooLabs/wally/book/go/api/api.md

 ##### `Name() string`

-Return the name of the computation as a string.
+Return the name of the state computation as a string.

 ##### `	Compute(data interface{}, state interface{}) ([]interface {}, bool)`